rapidsai/deployment/source/cloud/azure/azureml.md

 ## Azure ML Compute instance

-You could install Azure Machine Learning on your local computer but it is recommended to create [Azure's ML Compute instances](https://learn.microsoft.com/en-us/azure/machine-learning/concept-compute-instance), a fully managed and secure development environment that can also serve as compute target for ML training.
+Although it is possible to install Azure Machine Learning on your local computer, it is recommended to utilize [Azure's ML Compute instances](https://learn.microsoft.com/en-us/azure/machine-learning/concept-compute-instance), fully managed and secure development environments that can also serve as a [compute target](https://learn.microsoft.com/en-us/azure/machine-learning/concept-compute-target?view=azureml-api-2) for ML training.

-The compute instance comes with integrated Jupyter notebook service, JupyterLab, Azure ML Python SDK, CLI and other [tools](link).
+The compute instance provides an integrated Jupyter notebook service, JupyterLab, Azure ML Python SDK, CLI, and other essential [tools](https://learn.microsoft.com/en-us/azure/machine-learning/concept-compute-target?view=azureml-api-2).

 ### Select your instance

-Sign in to [Azure Machine Learning Studio](https://ml.azure.com/) and navigate to your workspace.
-On the left side, select **Compute** > **+ New** and choose a [RAPIDS compatible GPU](https://medium.com/dropout-analytics/which-gpus-work-with-rapids-ai-f562ef29c75f) VM size (e.g., `Standard_NC12s_v3`)
+Sign in to [Azure Machine Learning Studio](https://ml.azure.com/) and navigate to your workspace on the left-side menu.

+Select **Compute** > **+ New** > choose a [RAPIDS compatible GPU](https://medium.com/dropout-analytics/which-gpus-work-with-rapids-ai-f562ef29c75f) VM size (e.g., `Standard_NC12s_v3`)

 ![Screenshot of create new notebook with a gpu-instance](../../images/azureml-create-notebook-instance.png)